blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/python.md

 Any extras added after the package name are not resolved by the parser.
 For example, for a package name declared as `requests[security]`, only the requests package is extracted and not the extra option specified as `[security]`.

 ## Poetry detector

-The Poetry detector discovers dependencies of Python projects.

 The Poetry detector attempts to run on your project if either a poetry.lock or pyproject.toml file containing a tool.poetry section is found.